Gap Year and paid work in Japan

 Useful information

-The Working Holiday Visa in Japan allows you to stay and work on Japanese soil for up to one year.
-The advantage for a gap year student: to receive remuneration to finance his international experience.
+The Working Holiday Visa allows you to stay and work in Japan for up to one year.
+The advantage for a gap year student: get a paid job to finance their international experience.

-The on-site team runs a support desk in Tokyo for travelers from all over the world who benefit from Working Holiday.
-They organize all the administrative aspects, Japanese lessons, placements on guaranteed jobs and shared accommodation or with a host family.
+The on-site team runs a support desk in Tokyo for travelers from all over the world who are eligible for a Working Holiday Visa in Japan.
+They organize all the administrative aspects, Japanese lessons, placements on guaranteed paid jobs and shared accommodation or with a host family.

 Like all of our gap year programs , the project in Japan allows you to validate your year while impacting the local community in a positive and lasting way.